Written by: Clinical Psychologist, Dr. Kim Feinstein, Red Mountain Weight Loss® Behavioral Weight Loss Specialist

 Boost Your Dopamine With Healthy Foods

 Below is a list of foods, drinks, and spices known to increase dopamine:

 Also, if you must satisfy your sugar craving with a sweet treat, reach for berries instead.
 Berries have a low glycemic index, which means they produce very little sugar in your body.
-Most importantly, they will not reinforce your sugar addiction, and they are allowed on RM3®!!!
+Most importantly, they will not reinforce your sugar addiction and are allowed on RM3®!!!

-This is a very simple rule and it really works.
-If you don’t have it available you can’t eat it!
-Try to resist running to the store to purchase whatever you were craving.
+This is a very simple rule, and it really works!
+If you don’t have it available, you can’t eat it!
+Try to resist running to the store to purchase whatever you are craving.
 Research suggests a craving only lasts 30 minutes.
-Before you choose to make a run to the grocery store or bakery, try distracting for 30 minutes.
-Chances are you will forget about the sweet treat and you will have tolerated your craving.
+Before you run to the grocery store or bakery, try distracting yourself for 30 minutes.
+Chances are you will forget about the sweet treat, and you will have tolerated your craving.
 That reward feels better than any sugary treat!!

 Most importantly, please remember that breaking your addiction to sugar takes time and patience.
-If you fall off the wagon yet again, try to avoid beating yourself up.
+If you fall off the wagon again, try to avoid beating yourself up.
 Just talk yourself to success and start the process over again.
-Feel free to set up an appointment with me so that I can begin to help you break free from your sugar addiction.